 The following policies apply to all emails between students and the Professor.
-Please respect the fact that the Professor receives hundreds of emails from students and must deal with those emails in a fair and organized manner.
-Non-acceptable emails will receive a reply saying only "Please see Email Policies on the course outline".
+Please respect the fact that the Professor receives hundreds of emails from students and must deal with those emails in

 15.1 UWO.CA Email Addresses Only

 For privacy reasons, students must use their Western email accounts to contact the Professor.
 The Professor will not respond to emails from non-uwo.ca addresses (e.g. hotmail.com, gmail.com, etc.).